xiaohongchen1991/clang-xform/README.md

 ## Q4.
 How to retrieve source code context?

 First, you need a pair of Clang::SourceLocation to mark the range of the source code.
-See L</Q3.
-How to get correct source location for macro expansion?> for more details.
+See [Q3.
+How to get correct source location for macro expansion?](Q3.-How-to-get-correct-source-location-for-macro-expansion?) for more details.

 Then, just use the self-defined API getSourceText() provided in ToolingUtil.hpp to get the corresponding source code context.